How the Cypriots Celebrate the Dekapentavgousto

 Religious Observances

-The religious aspect of the Dekapentavgoustos is the centrepiece of the celebration.
-In Cyprus, the day is marked by church services and ceremonies that are deeply rooted in Orthodox Christian traditions.
-The period leading up to August 15th, known as the Fast of the Dormition, is a time of fasting and prayer.
-This two-week fast is one of the most important in the Orthodox Church, second only to Lent, and is observed by many Cypriots as a period of reflection, penance, and spiritual preparation.
+The period leading up to August 15th is known as the Fast of the Dormition.
+This two-week fast is one of the most important in the Orthodox Church, second only to Lent.
+Many Cypriots observe this time through fasting, prayer, reflection, and spiritual preparation.

 Pilgrimages

-For many Cypriots, the Dekapentavgoustos is also a time for pilgrimage.
-One of the most important pilgrimage sites in Cyprus is the Monastery of Kykkos, located in the Troodos Mountains.
-The monastery is home to a famous icon of the Virgin Mary, believed to have been painted by St. Luke.
-This icon is considered miraculous, and many pilgrims visit the monastery during the Dekapentavgoustos to seek blessings, and healing, and to pay homage to the Virgin Mary.
+One of the most important pilgrimage sites is the Monastery of Kykkos in the Troodos Mountains.
+The monastery houses a famous icon of the Virgin Mary, believed to have been painted by St. Luke.
+Many pilgrims visit during Dekapentavgoustos to seek blessings, healing, and to honor the Virgin Mary.

 Cultural and Social Celebrations